abstrakct/trad/README.md

 # trad

-trad is a simple, and currently unfinished, python program to facilitate easy interaction with IKEA Trådfri devices.
+trad is a simple, and currently unfinished, command line python program to facilitate easy interaction with IKEA Trådfri devices.
+Currently it can do simple tasks like turn on / turn off or dim lightbulbs.
+See example commands below.

 ## Requirements
 - pytradfri library (tested on version 5.4.2) - install it via pip or wherever you install your python packages from.
 Source code and more information at https://github.com/ggravlingen/pytradfri